theQRL/theqrl.org/content/blog/2017/qrl-improvements-i/index.md

 date: 2017-09-14T10:37:50.146Z
 author: "Juan Leni"
 title: "QRL Technical -  Weeks 36–37 Crypto"
-subtitle: "TL;DR: The crypto module is now in C/C++.
+summary: "TL;DR: The crypto module is now in C/C++.
 Architecture is being reworked.
 Performance is significantly higher (verification is more than 500 times faster).
 Lots of improvements in the pipeline."
 featured_image: 1STNzxj7TyR6ToFVAvwGlLQ.png
 images:
   - 1STNzxj7TyR6ToFVAvwGlLQ.png